Developing Ensemble Productions

 As an alternative, you can use third-party business activity monitoring products with Ensemble.
 These products can interoperate with Ensemble via any of its connectivity technologies, including web services, JDBC, ODBC, and more.

-business service class that you include in a production.
+A business metric is a specialized business service class that you include in a production.
 While the production is running, the business metric values are available for display; when it is not running, the values are null.

-properties.
+The values in a business metric are called properties.
 There are two general kinds of business metric properties: simple properties and multidimensional properties with autohistory.

-simple property holds only one value at any time.
+A simple property holds only one value at any time.
 The following example displays a business metric with two simple properties:

-property with autohistory holds multiple values, one value for each point in time, with the most recent value at the end.
+A property with autohistory holds multiple values, one value for each point in time, with the most recent value at the end.
 You can control the number of times when the value is recorded.
 The following example displays a business metric with two properties that have autohistory:

 As a developer of business metric classes, you are free to provide values for metric properties in any manner you choose: such values can be based on data stored within Ensemble messages or business process instances, data maintained within Ensemble by business processes, or data obtained by sending requests to external applications or databases.